Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-helloworld.md

 # Example: Hello World SeaBreeze

-This example shows how to deploy an application with one microservice and communicate with it using a public load balanced endpoint.
+This example shows how to deploy an application with one service and communicate with it using a public load balanced endpoint.

+The service has two code packages that are part of the same namespace and can communicate with each other using `localhost`.

 ## Example JSON